-The School will assign the applicant a screening committee composed of members of the faculty teaching graduate courses.
-This committee will meet to consider the qualifications of the applicant.
-Screening committees will consider the applicant's undergraduate academic record and his scores on the Graduate Record Examination.
-When possible, the committee may request an interview with the applicant to further aid in the evaluation of the qualifications of the student.
+The School will consider the applicant's undergraduate academic record and his scores on the Graduate Record Examination or Graduate Management Admissions Test.
+When possible, the School may request an interview with the applicant to further aid in the evaluation of the gualifications of the student.